General Tips for Building a Generator Soundproof Box

 Without a vent, the generator may overheat.
 This may cause danger not only for the machine but more so for the people around.

 A lot of venting ducts installed help to void the catastrophe.
-If you constructed the box the way it should be, you’ll be in peace of mind.
+If you constructed the box the way it should be, you’ll have peace of mind.

 What Makes Generators Noisy?